 - Runs various compliance and eligibility checks to ensure the process advances quickly and smoothly

 - Copy of Note

 Next step: Processing submits the loan file to underwriting for initial review and approval.

 2. Loan is submitted to underwriting

-- The Underwriter begins reviewing all documentation to determine whether you qualify for a mortgage.
+The Underwriter begins the loan underwriting process, reviewing all documentation to determine whether you qualify for a mortgage.

-- While the Loan Officer and Mortgage Consultant will do their best to submit a complete file, an Underwriter may still have questions and/or require additional documentation to satisfy any conditions for a final approval.
+While the Loan Officer and Mortgage Consultant will do their best to submit a complete file during loan underwriting, an Underwriter may still have questions and/or require additional documentation to satisfy any conditions for a final approval.

 - The completed appraisal